luke-hill/ruby-training/bottles/README.md

 # 99 Bottles of Beer!

-The nursery rhyme here is the americanized version of 10 green bottles
+The nursery rhyme here is the americanised version of 10 green bottles

 The purpose of this is a further look at TDD - Test Driven Development.
 The principle of which states that if you wish to develop good software, first you develop good tests for what the software should do or conform to.
 Then **and only then**, do you write the actual software to do the job.

-We should be familiar with TDD now having completed one or more previous mini-projects on TDD.
-Here however our challenge is a bit trickier, and the code we will need to write is required to have a variety of methods
+You may be familiar with TDD after having completed some previous projects on TDD.
+Here however your challenge is a bit trickier, and the code you will need to write will be required to have a bit more complexity than some of the previous projects you may have undertaken.

 Our problem here, like before, is that we have all the tests defined, but no application code - Our job is to write the application code, such that all of the tests pass.
 Again similar to the other mini-projects